cxlanyagege/S200H-NUC-Hackintosh/README.md

 - Power button when host runs macOS
 - Slightly artifacts when booting into the second stage
-- Display Port is not working
-  - I use HDMI, you can modify "Framebuffer" to enable DP port
-- HDMI Audio may not work
+- Some apps may not work after waking up from sleeping (Chrome etc.)
-  - Have not test it yet
 - Maybe more, you tell me

 ## Where to buy